-As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal and Alaska state law, to legally possess firearms within Lake Clark National Park and Preserve.
+As of February 22, 2010, federal law allows people who can legally possess firearms under applicable federal and Alaska state law, to legally possess firearms within Lake Clark National Park and Preserve.

 It is the responsibility of visitors to understand and comply with all applicable Alaska state and federal firearms laws before entering this park.
 As a starting point, please visit: